Aleksandr Aleksandrov: Later life

 Alexandrov continued to wear male clothing for the rest of his life, continued to use his male name, and spoke using masculine grammar.

-He died in Yelabuga on March 21, 1866, and was buried with full military honors.
+He died in Yelabuga on 21 March 1866, and was buried with full military honors.
 His son, Ivan Durov, had died 10 years prior, in 1856.

 Legacy

 Eldar Ryazanov's musical comedy Hussar Ballad romanticized Alexandrov's adventures in the army.

 "Notes" is one of the few sustained accounts of the Napoleonic wars to describe events from the perspective of a junior officer and one of the earliest autobiographical works in Russian literature.

 Alexandrov became a figure of some cultural interest in Eastern Europe but remained largely unknown in the Anglosphere until Mary Zirin's 1988 English translation of The Cavalry Maiden.
 Alexandrov is now a subject of university syllabi and scholarly publications in comparative literature and Russian history.

+Ukrainian composer Valentina Ramm set Alexandrov’s text to music.

 Gender identity

 Alexandrov's gender identity has been the subject of debate.
 Many historians and feminist scholars have described him as a cross-dressing woman, while some modern scholars say Alexandrov is better understood as transgender.
 In "Notes", he describes himself with terms of androgyny, describing himself both as a bogatyr and as an Amazon warrior.
 One of his prose stories, Nurmeka, revolves around a male-to-female cross-dresser, leading to speculation that this was an expression of a trans identity.

 In his personal life, Alexandrov rejected femininity, and behaved as a man.
 After leaving the army, he continued to prefer the masculine name Alexander Alexandrov, which he used with the approval of Tsar Aleksander I. Public records recording him as Aleksandrov include his military pension accounts, his will, and the record of his death in the parish registry books.